rezasec/TryHackMe/pre-security/network-fundamentals/README.md

 UDP (User Datagram Protocol) skips the handshake.
 It just sends data fast and simple.
 No guarantees the data will arrive or arrive in order.
 It’s used for things like video calls, gaming, or streaming where speed matters more than reliability.

 UDP headers are simpler and lighter than TCP.
-No sequence numbers, no acknowledgements—just source/destination IP, ports, and the data.
+No sequence numbers, no acknowledgements just source/destination IP, ports, and the data.

 ---